mhowlett/howlett-kafka-extensions/examples/Stateless/README.md

 ## Stateless Stream Processor Example

-A multi-purpose console app demonstrating use of the `Processor` class.
-Usage (kafka broker @ 127.0.0.1:9092):
+A console app demonstrating use of the `Processor` class.

+In this example, only one processor executes per process.
+Run multiple times to execute different processing steps.

+Usage:

 1. Use the `AdminClient` to (re)create topics `simulated-weblog` and `filtered-weblog`: